autoplot/documentation/javadoc/org/autoplot/datasource/capability/Updating.md

-# org.autoplot.datasource.capability.UpdatingUpdating allows the data sources to notify clients that a different dataset
+# org.autoplot.datasource.capability.Updating

- will be returned if they call getDataSet again.
+Updating allows the data sources to notify clients that a different dataset will be returned if they call getDataSet again.
 Implementations should take into account that excessive update notifications may be ignored.